This set of Microbiology Multiple Choice Questions & Answers (MCQs) focuses on “Productivity of Aquatic Microorganisms”.

 Explanation: Plankton, particularly phytoplankton, has been referred to as the “pasture of the sea”.
 Fish, whales, and squids feed directly on plankton or on larger plankton-feeding animals.

-7. The term fertility of oceans is used to express the capacity for production of inorganic matter.
+7. The term fertility of oceans is used to express the capacity for the production of inorganic matter.

 Explanation: The term fertility of oceans is used to express the capacity for the production of organic matter by the organisms present in these waters.

 8. What amount of dry organic matter is produced by deep ocean areas?

 Explanation: The terrestrial environment produces 1 to 10 g of dry organic matter per square meter per day compared to 0.5 g for the deep ocean areas.

 9. Which among the following factors are limiting the growth of phytoplankton organisms?